ilhamsj/BundleBee/docs/PRD.md

 5. User actions:

    - **Click “Open All in New Tab”** → opens gallery tab with grid of all collected assets.
-   - **Click “Open in Viewer”** → opens new extension tab with full preview + metadata.
+   - In gallery: clicking a tile opens the original asset in a new tab; optional "Details" overlay shows metadata inline.
    - **Select some assets** → click “Download Selected” → gets ZIP or individual downloads.
    - **Apply filters** → e.g., only images > 500px wide.
    - **Export asset list** → CSV/JSON.